Filed Recordings – Miking the World (1958-2018)

 Eckart Rahn – Pachinko In Your Head (exc.)

-imaginary rhythms emerging from the interfering sounds of about 1,000 pinball machines at Aladdin Pachinko Parlour, Shinjuku, Tokyo (1998, Blue Rahn Studio)
+Imaginary rhythms created by the overlapping sounds of around 1,000 pinball machines at Aladdin Pachinko Parlour, Shinjuku, Tokyo.
+(1998, Blue Rahn Studio)